How do I print this stuff (with a filament printer)?

 Then comes the bane of my existence; adding articulation.

 Even though I've created a number of premade Left/Right Positive/Negative

 molds for knees/elbows, and shoulder/hip sockets, getting everything to work as intended often takes several rounds of prototyping, to get pieces in just the right position so that they bend correctly without being too tight, too loose, or in the wrong direction.
 This is the least fun part of the process, and why when I show off a brand new figure design, it usually stays in the Tinker state for several weeks, while I agonizingly make changes and print and reprint again and again.

 How do you pick what figure to make next?

 I do what I want...
 But there's usually a method to my madness.

 I have my to-do list, but I also like to be challenged and push the envelope as much as possible.

-Often, when working on one figure, I'll find a cool template or technique that I can apply towards the next design.
+Often, when working on one figure, I'll find an interesting technique that I can apply towards the next design.
 When building the Dalek Transmat, I thought "wouldn't it be cool if I could incorporate a bunch of fiberoptics, like the original prop?"
 That didn't happen, but while searching for small light sources, I stumbled across UniBlock light bricks, which were so cool, I incorporated them into my next 5 designs.
-When looking for stone textures for the Ogri, I found the rat that finally gave me a fur texture I could use for the Yeti, and (I thought) the Taran Wood Beast, though that one was eventually made out of a bits of a Dwarf's beard and ponytail instead.)
-And if I just bought a special type of filament (like transparent PETG) or already have the machine loaded with a particular color, I may go looking for another figure that can make use of the same resource.
+When looking for sandstone textures for the Ogri, I found the rat that finally gave me a fur texture I could use for the Yeti, and (I thought) the Taran Wood Beast, though that one was eventually made out of a bits of a Dwarf's beard instead.)

 How many times do you have to print a prototype until it comes out right?